GammaAR/GammAR.github.io/_posts/2024-07-04-analisis-nlp-chatgpt.md

 df['lemmatized'] = df['cleaned'].apply(lambda x: ' '.join([token.lemma_ for token in list(nlp(x)) if (token.is_stop==False)]))
 ~~~

-This one is how we use VADER library.
+This one is how we use VADER library,
 ~~~
 import nltk
 from nltk.sentiment.vader import SentimentIntensityAnalyzer